Black Belt

 Frequently Asked Questions

-Green Belt and Black Belt training are two distinct programs which must both be completed separately, and Black Belt training builds upon the content within the Green Belt program.
-However, after finishing Green Belt training you may start our Black Belt program even if you have not yet completed your Green Belt project.
-You must still complete a Green Belt project as well as a separate Black Belt project in order to be certified as a Black Belt, but you may find it more convenient to complete both training programs as quickly as possible.
-It may also be convenient to define a Black Belt project that builds upon your Green Belt project.
-Lastly, RIT offers a discount on Black Belt training if you complete your Green Belt with us - see the pricing section.
+No. Green Belt and Black Belt training are two distinct programs which must be completed separately, and Black Belt training builds upon the content within the Green Belt program.
+However, after finishing Green Belt training, a candidate may start our Black Belt program if their Green Belt project has not yet been completed.
+In this case, a Green Belt project must be completed in addition to a separate Black Belt project in order to be certified as a Black Belt, but it may be more convenient to complete both training programs as quickly as possible.
+It may also be convenient to define a Black Belt project that builds upon a Green Belt project.

-This depends on the rigor of the program that you completed for your Green Belt and how active you’ve been in applying Lean Six Sigma tools, which is why we request information about your Green Belt provider and the curriculum you followed.
-We will review this material to ensure that you’ve received adequate preparation.
-If there are gaps we will point you to Green Belt material for review.
+This depends on the rigor of the program that was completed for the Green Belt and how active the applicant has been in applying Lean Six Sigma tools, which is why we request information about the Green Belt provider and the curriculum followed.
+We will review this material to ensure that applicants have received adequate preparation.
+If there are gaps we will point to Green Belt material suggested for review.

-Our online format is designed to provide you with flexibility to meet your other commitments from wherever you are, while insuring that you are actively engaged with our expert instructors and other program participants.
-Elements include: (1) pre-recorded lectures, articles, videos, and quizzes that you complete each week at your convenience; (2) online “discussion boards” that you participate in each week with other participants at your convenience; (3) several “live” project review sessions scheduled in advance to offer direct feedback on all projects; and (4) conference calls or web-conferences as needed.
+Our online format is designed to provide the flexibility for participants to meet their other commitments and from wherever they may be located, while insuring active engagement with our expert instructors and other program participants.
+Elements include: (1) pre-recorded lectures, articles, videos, and quizzes that are completed each week; (2) online “discussion boards” each week; (3) several “live” project review sessions scheduled in advance to offer direct feedback on all projects; and (4) conference calls or web-conferences as needed.

-You should plan to spend 6-8 hours each week on course materials, homework, discussions, quizzes, and occasional project reviews.
-In addition, you should plan 6-8 hours each week for work on your project, holding team meetings, and preparing for tollgates.
+Participants should plan to spend 6-8 hours each week on course materials, homework, discussions, quizzes, and occasional project reviews.
+In addition, 6-8 hours each week for project work including team meetings and preparing for tollgates.

 Every Black Belt project requires a sponsor whose role is: (1) to help identify in advance an opportunity suitable for a Black Belt project; (2) to help remove roadblocks and support project execution; and (3) to participate in tollgate reviews and sign-off on all tollgates.
-Your direct manager should also provide assurance that he/she understands the demands on your time for and is committed to your success in the program.
+Direct managers should also provide assurance that they understand time demands and is committed to participants' success in the program.

-Before starting our Black Belt program, you must have identified an appropriate project “opportunity” with the support of a sponsor.
-You will receive information from us to assist you and your sponsor in selecting an appropriate project but, as a Green Belt, you already have experience with project selection.
+Before starting our Black Belt program, an appropriate project “opportunity” must be identified with the support of a sponsor.
+CQAS will provide information to assist in selecting appropriate projects but Green Belts already have experience with project selection and should be able to accomplish this task.
 A Black Belt project is usually significantly larger in size and scope than a Green Belt project, involving multiple functions across the organization and generating more significant benefits.
-We suggest that a suitable Black Belt project returns at least $150,000 in estimated benefits, recognizing that other metrics may be more appropriate to your situation.
-The project should be completed (with sign-off from sponsor and finance) within two years of training.
-Your RIT instructor is the final reviewer and approver of your project.
+We suggest that a suitable Black Belt project returns at least $150,000 in estimated benefits, recognizing that other metrics may be more appropriate to specific situations.
+Projects should be completed (with sign-off from sponsor and finance) within two years of training.
+CQAS instructors are the final reviewers and approvers of projects.

-No, credit is not given for projects that are either in-process or were completed prior to the start of RIT training.
-Projects must be started in conjunction with our training program.
+No, credit is not given for projects that are either in-process or were completed prior to the start of training.

-After the formal training ends, you will have 1 year to complete your project in order to earn Black Belt certification.
-Extensions may be granted for extenuating circumstances but they must be approved by RIT and your sponsor.
+After the formal training ends, participants have 1 year to complete the project in order to earn Black Belt certification.
+Extensions may be granted for extenuating circumstances but they must be approved by CQAS and the project sponsor.

-Minitab isn’t required but it is highly recommended, and a copy (6-month license) will be provided to you if you don’t have one available from your employer.
-All statistical tools and associated lectures, problems, and examples utilize Minitab so it will be much easier to learn the material with Minitab.
+Minitab isn’t required but is highly recommended.
+All statistical tools and associated lectures, problems, and examples utilize Minitab, so it is much easier to learn the material with Minitab.
 Other statistical packages have the capabilities of Minitab but we have elected to use Minitab because it’s a good balance between ease-of-use and features.

-All readings and slides will be available in our online repository, from which you can print a copy for your own use.
+All readings and slides will be available in our online repository, from which attendees can print a copy for their own use.
 Videos are viewable but cannot be downloaded.

 Yes.
-Upon request, you will be issued 11 CEU’s at the end of the training portion of the program.
+Upon request, participants will be issued 11 CEU’s at the end of the training portion of the program.

 Request Information